-5.1 On a business sale (either a share sale or asset transfer) do employees automatically transfer to the buyer?
+5.1 On a business sale (either a share sale or asset transfer) do employees automatically transfer to the buver?

 Yes.
-On a business sale (if the employees' activity is continued), the employees automatically transfer to the buyer under the employer's substitution figure.
+On a business sale or on an asset transfer of a specific area of the business (if the employees' activity is continued), the employees automatically transfer to the buyer under the employer's substitution figure.